nikic/nikic.github.com/_posts/2017-04-14-PHP-7-Virtual-machine.markdown

 VM interrupts
 -------------

-Prior to PHP 7.0, execution timeouts used to handled by a longjump into the shutdown sequence directly from the signal handler.
+Prior to PHP 7.0, execution timeouts used to be handled by a longjump into the shutdown sequence directly from the signal handler.
 As you may imagine, this caused all manner of unpleasantness.
 Since PHP 7.0 timeouts are instead delayed until control returns to the virtual machine.
 If it doesn't return within a certain grace period, the process is aborted.
 Since PHP 7.1 pcntl signal handlers use the same mechanism as execution timeouts.